-The Key Management Personnel (KMP) of the Group include the directors as per pages 6 and 7 above and CEO/general managers.
+The Key Management Personnel (KMP) of the Group include the directors as per pages 11 and 12 above and the CEO.

 Details of the remuneration of the directors and the key management personnel of the Group are set out in the following table.